 The significance of the album Powerslave in Iron Maiden's career

 Powerslave is the 5th studio album by British heavy metal band Iron Maiden and it is one of their most excellent works.
 Released in 1984, the album’s cover art has an Egyptian style theme to it.
 It follows their 1983 album Piece of Mind.
 Iron Maiden was at their peak musically as a band in the 1980’s and this album is one of the most melodic ones they have had along with the excellent bass lines by Steve Harris.
 The album made its debut at #2 on the UK music charts!
-The album was released at a time when heavy meal was part of the mainstream in the US.
+The album was released at a time when heavy metal was part of the mainstream in the US.
 It would not be until 1993 that I began to really get into heavy metal.
-I really feel that Iron Maiden would reach the peak of their greatness of 1986’s Somewhere in Time as the use of synthesizers is added to the already brilliant melodic guitar work.
+I really felt that Iron Maiden would reach the peak of their greatness of 1986’s Somewhere in Time as the use of synthesizers is added to the already brilliant melodic guitar work.
 These two albums really sent Iron Maiden into superstar status and really shows that they may be the greatest British metal band of all time, even better than Black Sabbath.
 But for now, let's continue discussing why the album Powerslave is so good.

 Powerslave: the review: part 1